Alexamder/rpitelecine/README.md

 * Numpy and Scipy

 This is a work in progress, and hasn't yet been used on any precious films.
 It's a good idea to test using only 'disposable films'.
 Ebay is a good source of old 'home movies'.
+Some test transfers are in the examples list below.

 Examples
 --------